PrsPrsBK/vs-symbol-by-ctags/README.md

 # TODO

 * [author want] working without tags file.
-* [author want] 'fixed reference' to tags file of some basic repository.
 * [author maybe want] completion. but `sro` may not be simple, e.g. `.` and `.>` and so.